-This is going to be an unusual one, partly because it is about a thing (which ) and because it’s going to be a bit of a brain dump.
+This is going to be an unusual one, partly because it is about a Microsoft product (which I typically avoid) and partly because it’s going to be a bit of a brain dump.

 In short, Kusto is the original name for the engine behind Azure Data Explorer.

-Henceforth referred to as ADX, it is a high-performance distributed database for timeseries analytics that I have had a love-hate relationship with for quite a while now–KQL, its query language, is used everywhere in Azure with slightly irritating variations, and I’ve been bitten by a few inconsistencies in the past.
+Henceforth referred to as ADX, it is a high-performance distributed database for time-series analytics that I have had a love-hate relationship with for quite some time now–KQL, its query language, is used everywhere in Azure with slightly irritating variations, and I’ve been bitten by a few inconsistencies in the past.

-But ADX is a staple in any serious high speed approach at doing analytics across ludicrously large data volumes in Azure and has a bunch of built-in anomaly detection functionality that I can’t easily reproduce anywhere else, so I decided to set up my own–locally.
+But ADX is a staple in any serious high-speed approach to analytics across ludicrously large data volumes in Azure and has a bunch of built-in anomaly detection functionalities that I can’t easily replicate elsewhere.
+So, I decided to set up my own–locally.

 Kusto Emulator Setup

 You can do that by using the Kusto Emulator, which comes in a Docker container.
-It has a few limitations (it doesn’t come with any sort of GUI or authentication, to begin with), but it’s easy enough to get running–here’s what I did to , carved out into something you can just drop into docker-compose:
+It has a few limitations (it doesn’t come with any sort of GUI or authentication, to begin with), but it’s easy enough to get running–here’s what I did to last week’s stack, carved out into something you can just drop into docker-compose

 services: